-To continue the example, if a student in the 2020 tuition cohort remains enrolled as an undergraduate in fall 2025, they will be assessed the same tuition and administrative mandatory fees as the 2021 tuition cohort.
-If they remain enrolled in fall 2026, they will be assessed the same tuition and fees as the 2022 tuition cohort, and so on.
+To continue the example, if a student in the 2026 tuition cohort remains enrolled as an undergraduate in fall 2031, they will be assessed the same tuition and administrative mandatory fees as the 2027 tuition cohort.
+If they remain enrolled in fall 2032, they will be assessed the same tuition and fees as the 2028 tuition cohort, and so on.

-Summer term tuition for the 2020 tuition cohort will be 85% of academic year tuition for residents and 65% of regular academic year tuition for non-residents.
+The leading and trailing summer term for the 2026 tuition cohort are the same rates as articulated in the tuition and fee tables approved by the Board of Trustees.

+Any student who enrolled prior to Summer 2020, before the implementation of Guaranteed Tuition will be enrolled as undergraduates in the oldest active tuition cohort.

 The fixed tuition and administrative mandatory fee guarantee for a tuition cohort is for five years with the following exceptions:

 Withdrawal from the University for U.S. Military or Other U.S. National Defense Services.
 Students who are called to active duty in the United States military as a result of national emergency or as a result of the mobilization of the reserve forces, including the National Guard, and re-enroll at the University within one year after the completion of their active military service will be entitled to resume their five-year guarantee for the amount of time remaining in their guarantee at the time of their military withdrawal.
 The student must submit a petition to initiate the extension.